Nicklason/tf2-automatic/.github/contributing.md

 All Typescript must follow the eslint rules made.

-To enable eslint, install it globally using `npm install -g pm2`.
+To enable eslint, install it globally using `npm install -g eslint`.
 It can be used either using the command `npm run lint`, or by installing [an extention](https://eslint.org/docs/6.0.0/user-guide/integrations) to your editor.

 ### Documentation Styleguide